-- The student demonstrates appropriate self-control (such as refraining from anger, impulse, withdrawal) with peers, faculty, supervisors, instructors, administrators, clients and others. - The student demonstrates honesty and fairness both personally and professionally. - The student dresses in an appropriate and professional manner. - The student is aware of their own belief systems, values and limitations and they do not negatively affect their own professional work. - The student demonstrates timeliness, attentiveness, and participation in all class meetings, assignments, and activities. - The student demonstrates timely and respectful communication with faculty and colleagues. - The student demonstrates the ability to receive, integrate, and utilize feedback from peers, faculty, and site supervisors.
+- The student demonstrates appropriate self-control (such as refraining from anger, impulse, withdrawal) with peers, faculty, supervisors, instructors, administrators, clients and others. - o The student demonstrates honesty and fairness both personally and professionally. - The student dresses in an appropriate and professional manner. - The student is aware of their own belief systems, values and limitations and they do not negatively affect their own professional work. - The student demonstrates timeliness, attentiveness, and participation in all class meetings, assignments, and activities. - $\circ~$ The student demonstrates timely and respectful communication with faculty and colleagues. - The student demonstrates the ability to receive, integrate, and utilize feedback from peers, faculty, and site supervisors. - Integrity - The student does not make statements that are false, misleading, or deceptive. - The student respects the fundamental rights, dignity, and worth of all people. - The student respects the rights of individuals to privacy, confidentiality, and choices regarding self-determination. - The student respects cultural, individual, and role differences (age, gender, race, ethnicity, national origin, religion, sexual orientation, physical ability, language and socioeconomic status). - The student behaves in accordance with the program's accepted code(s) of ethics/standards of practice, conduct and the relevant regulatory boards of the state in which they intend to practice.